Dog and surprised woman

 pig

 Moss Veterinary Hospital describes itself as an independent small-animal hospital with on-site diagnostics and surgical facilities.
 It appears set up for more complex medical and urgent cases as well as routine care: the website lists endoscopy, ECG, laboratory testing, imaging (x‑ray/ultrasound), and procedures including blood transfusions and oxygen support.
 In recent reviews, owners mention being taken in right away for an emergency endoscopy, vets discussing options and possible scenarios, and follow-up updates by phone during treatment.
-Several reviews also describe support around pet loss, including a condolence card with paw and nose prints.

 Our Score (91/100)